Barski-lab/cwl-airflow/README.md

 - Airflow Webserver displays missing DAGs

-  If some of the Job files have been manually deleted, they will be still present in Airflow database.
+  If some of the Job files have been manually deleted, they will be still present in Airflow database, hence they will be displayed in Webserver's UI.
+Sometimes you may still see missing DAGs because of the inertness of Airflow Webserver UI.

 - Workflow execution fails